payplug/payplug-woocommerce/readme.txt

 2. Display on a WordPress website

 == Changelog ==
+= 2.6.2 =
+* Minor fixes and improvements
+* Tested up to Woocommerce 8.0.3
+* Tested up to Wordpress 6.3.1

 = 2.6.1 =
 * Minor fixes and improvements
 * Tested up to Woocommerce 7.9.0